Saris & punjabi suits in Singapore

 2. Jinders – Includes plus size clothing

-Image credit: Jinders
+Image adapted from: Jinders

 When it comes to plus-size clothing, there always seems to be a compromise.
 If it’s cute, it’s too small, and if it actually fits, it’s not cute.
 But not so with Jinders, which specialises in inclusive sizing so everyone can look fashionable on this occasion.
-You’ll find sizes that run up to 5XL for their stylish kurtas, kurtis and pant sets.
+You’ll find sizes that run up to 5XL for their stylish kurtas, kurtis, and pant sets.

 We get it – wanting to get an entirely new ensemble on a tight budget is tough.
 Getting separate pieces for the kurta, pants and dupatta can rack up quite a bill.
 But for those hoping to stretch their dollar this Deepavali, consider shopping at RUMA’S Collection.

-Image adapted from RUMA’S Collection
+Image adapted from: RUMA’S Collection

 One of Singapore’s oldest locally grown stores for Indian wear is now online.
-A pillar of ethnic fashion in Little India, Dakshaini Silks has been selling tailored saris, blouses, Punjabi suits and Jippa sets since 1992.
+A pillar of ethnic fashion in Little India, Dakshaini Silks has been selling tailored saris, blouses, Punjabi suits, and Jippa sets since 1992.